franciszchen/SWD-Net/README.md

 </tbody>
 </table>

 The weights of SWD-Net to reproduce the records in the paper can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1n8vsQfu5YW-o6UAO5GIv7ue9kK_sWIxy?usp=sharing).
-Put the downloaded weight files in ```./weights/```
+Put the downloaded weight files in a newly-built folder ```./weights/```.

 * For the bicubic degradation:
 ```python